Wawanesa’s COVID-19 Policyholder Relief Measures approach $40M

 Policyholders who need premium relief

-If you are scheduled to pay your premium in full at renewal, and need more flexible payment terms, or you’re having financial difficulty and are unable to pay your insurance premium, please call your insurance broker.
-There are lots of ways we can help you, including the deferral of premiums, to retain your insurance protection with us during the crisis.
+If you are scheduled to pay your premium in full at renewal and need more flexible payment terms, or if you’re having financial difficulty and are unable to pay your insurance premium, please contact your insurance broker.
+There are many ways we are working with your can help you, including the deferral of premiums, to retain your insurance protection during the crisis.

 Changing vehicle use

-- If your personal vehicle is no longer being used, we encourage you to contact your insurance broker to discuss how you can pay less for the insurance on those cars.
-Reducing coverage in this way can generate savings of up to 75% or $80 each month for every vehicle.
+If your personal vehicle is no longer being used, we encourage you to contact your insurance broker to discuss options to save money on your automobile coverage.
+Reducing coverage can generate up to 75% or $80 in savings each month for every vehicle.

-- For vehicles that are no longer used for commuting to work or for business but are still being used for groceries or medical appointments, we encourage you to call your broker and change your coverage to reflect your reduced vehicle usage.
-This will save you money every month.
-If you are working from home, self-quarantining or following social distancing guidelines, just pay for what you need.
+If you are not currently using your vehicle for business or commuting to work, but are continue to use it for groceries or medical appointments, we encourage you to call your broker to update your coverage to reflect your reduced vehicle usage to help you save money each month.
+If you are working from home, self-quarantining or following social distancing guidelines, this will allow you to only cover what you need.

-- We also have options for our small business policyholders and customers with commercial vehicles whose businesses may have slowed down.
+We also have options for policyholders with commercial vehicles whose businesses may have slowed down.
 In these times of crisis, commercial policyholders can remove certain driving coverages and pay less for their business insurance.

-- A number of our Commercial policyholders are responding to new or developing business opportunities in the COVID-19 environment.
-Please call your broker and allow us to change your insurance policy to reflect this change.
+A number of our commercial policyholders are responding to new or developing business opportunities in the COVID-19 environment.
+Please contact your broker to allow us to update your insurance policy to reflect this change.

-Where necessary, with claims already underway and if you have been unable to have your car or home repaired due to vendor closures, or parts and materials unavailability, we are working on a case by case basis with you to extend car rental and additional living expense coverage until your property is fully repaired and usable.
-Our claims team has extended nearly $5 million in additional coverage on open claims in the first four weeks of the crisis.
+If you have a claim underway and been unable to have your car or home repaired due to vendor closures or parts and materials unavailability, we will work with you directly to explore options to extend car rental and additional living expense coverage until your property is fully repaired and usable.

 Reduction in business revenues

-If you have your business insurance with us, and your revenues are down because of the COVID-19 crisis, please call your broker and they can help you update your policy.
-We want to re-calculate your premiums to reflect the change, so that you pay less for your insurance during the crisis.
+If you have business insurance with us, and your revenues are down because of the COVID-19 crisis, please contact your broker to help you update your policy.
+We will be re-calculating your premiums to reflect the change to help you pay less for your coverage during the crisis.

 Commercial businesses that have closed temporarily

-If your business operations have been temporarily halted due to the COVID-19 pandemic, Wawanesa has agreed not to consider your commercial buildings as vacant or unoccupied for coverage purposes during the emergency.
-Also, if you can’t get to your Seasonal or Secondary homes and you’re restricting your movements due to the pandemic, we are waiving the attendance requirements until the emergency is over.
+If your business operations have been temporarily halted due to the COVID-19 pandemic, we will not consider your commercial buildings as vacant or unoccupied for coverage purposes during the crisis.
+If you’re unable to access your seasonal or secondary homes and are restricting your movements due to the pandemic, we are waiving the attendance requirements until the crisis has ended.

 Supporting our communities

 Supporting our communities is one of our defining values.
 Our Caring Together campaign provides financial support to those affected by COVID-19 across Canada and the US.
-With this campaign, we are increasing our 2020 financial commitment to communities by over 40%.
-There is so much we can accomplish together, no matter how great the challenge.
+With this campaign, we have increased our 2020 financial commitment to communities by over 40%.